NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 - In Experimental Cities, private car ownership is generally prohibited.
 As a result, there are fewer cars compared to other typical cities.
 - In Experimental Cities, manual driving by humans is strictly prohibited; control over vehicle movement is maintained by the traffic control system “Vulcan.”
 This applies even to police and fire department vehicles; the only differences are their maximum speed limits and whether they are permitted to run red lights.
 - Human operation of vehicles is permitted only as a substitute when autonomous driving by machines becomes impossible for some reason.
 Particularly in areas with heavy foot traffic, driving by humans is considered a criminal offense unless it is an emergency that necessitates human intervention.
 - Although there are no cars in Experimental Cities that emit gases harmful to the human body, driving still consumes energy.
-Therefore, driving without a specific purpose is considered a waste of energy and is prohibited by ordinance.
-However, as long as a destination is set and the driver stays on the shortest route, there is no issue, so enforcement is not actually that strict.
+Therefore, driving without a specific purpose is prohibited by ordinance.
+However, as long as a destination is set and the car stays on the route that doesn't deviate significantly from it, there won't be any strict enforcement.
 - From the perspective of Experimental Cities’ residents, the use of automobiles on general city roads is generally limited to public services such as the police and fire departments, business-related necessities such as delivery services, or cases where individuals with physical or mental disabilities or children face difficulties using public transportation.

 ## **7. E.E.
 (Establishment Era)**